Cohomological VC-density: Bounds and Applications: Preliminary Background and results

 \begin{theorem} Let $\varepsilon: X \rightarrow S$ be a proper surjective map.
 Then the resulting morphism $\varepsilon: cosk(X/S) \rightarrow S$ is a morphism of universal cohomological descent. \end{theorem}

 \begin{remark} \begin{enumerate} \item If $f: X \rightarrow S$ is a proper surjective morphism of schemes over $\bbC$, then the induced map on complex analytic spaces is a proper surjective map of topological spaces.
-Moreover, the underlying analytic space of a scheme is locally compact and Hausdorf (in the complex topology). \item One can also define morphisms of (universal) cohomological descent in the setting of sheaves in the etale topology on a scheme in the same manner.
-The analog of Theroem \ref{thm:properdescent} is also true in the setting of schemes and the etale topology.
+Moreover, the underlying analytic space of a scheme is locally compact and Hausdorff (in the complex topology). \item One can also define morphisms of (universal) cohomological descent in the setting of sheaves in the \'{e}tale topology on a scheme in the same manner.
+The analog of Theorem~\ref{thm:properdescent} is also true in the setting of schemes and the \'{e}tale topology.
 In particular, if $\varepsilon: X \rightarrow S$ is a proper surjective map of schemes, then the resulting morphism $\varepsilon: cosk(X/S) \rightarrow S$ is a morphism of universal cohomological descent.
-Here we consider the adjunction morphism in the derived category of sheaves in the etale topology on $S$. \item Note that the underlying topological space of a definable space in an o-minimal structure is locally compact and Hausdorf.
+Here we consider the adjunction morphism in the derived category of sheaves in the \'{e}tale topology on $S$. \item Note that the underlying topological space of a definable space in an o-minimal structure is locally compact and Hausdorff.
 Moreover, a proper map in the category of definable spaces is proper as a map of topological space.
 In particular, the previous Theorem is also applicable in that setting. \end{enumerate} \end{remark}